 This evening was just like any other.
 Their plates cleaned, guests lingered at the table, comfortably stuffed with kidney bean casserole and pork chops, bursting at the seams with merriment.
-Mr. Tucker had popped the cork on a Merlot, and red wine filled the glasses of every eligible individual.
+Their guests, Charlette and Harrison Young, had brought the offering of a Merlot, and red wine filled the glasses of every eligible individual.

 “And then I said,” Charlette relayed with flourish, “I’d have to sell everything I own to even consider the prospect!”